fubaritico/vite-mf-monorepo-with-junie/README.md

 - Easy to add new micro frontends
 - Each remote is standalone and can be deployed independently
 - For production mode (locally), each part of the application is hosted in a expressJS server

+### Issues

+For now, the project has to be refreshed in dev mode to load the remotes.
+Production and stand alone is working fine.